 In patients with hallucinations, the type of hallucination is not particularly diagnostic except that command hallucinations or voices commenting on the patient’s behavior probably represent a mental disorder.

 Symptoms that began shortly after significant trauma or after beginning a new drug may be due to those events.
-Drug or alcohol use may or may not be the cause of mental symptoms; about 40 to 50% of patients with a mental disorder also have a substance use disorder Substance Use Disorders Substance use disorders are a type of substance-related disorder that involve a pathologic pattern of behaviors in which patients continue to use a substance despite experiencing significant... read more (dual diagnosis).
+Drug or alcohol use may or may not be the cause of mental symptoms; about 10 to 45% of patients with a mental disorder (varies by diagnosis) also have a substance use disorder Substance Use Disorders Substance use disorders involve a pathologic pattern of behaviors in which patients continue to use a substance despite experiencing significant problems related to its use.
+Diagnosis of substance... read more (dual diagnosis).

 Complete blood count

 Electrolyte levels (including calcium and magnesium), blood urea nitrogen, and creatinine